Ric Kosiba introduces a method for predicting call abandon rates and presents the benefits of doing so.

 [Follow the link to find out: What Information Should You Be Displaying on Your Contact Centre Wallboards?]

 Have you measured the correlation between abandon rates and service level?

-Let us know about your experiences in the comments section below.
+Let us know about your experiences in an email to Call Centre Helper.

 Thanks to Ric Kosiba from Genesys for helping to put this article together.